NunoAndrezo/ft_irc/README.md

 ### To use

+After cloning our project, run the following command

+	make

+You can also do the following to recompile

+	make re

+To clean dependencies

+	make clean

+And lastly to clean the executable

+	make fclean

-After cloning our project, do make.
-Then execute the program with the following template :
+Then execute the program respecting the following template

 PORT is the port you want to use.
 PASSWORD is the password you will want for your clients to connect to the server with.